kmarekspartz/kyle.marek-spartz.org/posts/2015-10-14-eventual-consistency-for-sql-normalization.md

 normalize this mutation out of our database.[^1]

-[^1]: I'm going to assume offline migrations for simplicity, but these migrations can achieved in a zero-downtime environment, too.
+[^1]: I'm going to assume offline migrations for simplicity, but these migrations can be achieved in a zero-downtime environment, too.
 You would create both places for the data reside, deploy a version of the application to read from both, deploy a version of the application to write to both, run a backfill migration (like in the example), then deploy a version which only reads and